Auquan/auquan-toolbox-python/README.md

 - matplotlib

-#How to write a trading strategy
+#2.
+How to write a trading strategy
 Follow the template provided in TradingStrategyTemplate.py.
 Basically, there are two functions in the sample file to modify: settings, and tradingstrategy.